Actindo-AG/Documentation/Core1Platform/MFA/Integration/01_UserSetupActindo.md

 [!!Core1 Platform](Core1Platform)

-# User-side setup for U2F
+# Set up U2F from the user side

 For the U2F setup of an Actindo account, a user-side setup as well as an administrator-side setup is necessary.
 The user needs to define several settings within its Actindo account to add *U2F* with the *YubiKey* as an authorization method.